 This single mindedness of his was turned around to mutilate his political career.
 It was used against him in an ironically convoluted way.
 His goal of world peace was focused on establishing strong diplomatic ties of live and let live cooperation with the Soviets.
 This was in opposition to the hawks who would rather make an enemy of the Soviet Union in order to grow the “military industrial complex” that republican president Eisenhower, later in the ’50s, warned was taking control of US foreign policy.
 The destabilization of US-Soviet relations paved the way for the nuclear arms race and the Cold War that last for over 40 years, bankrupting the USSR, and costing billions of dollars, resources, and lives on both sides of the fence.
 As a result of his uncompromising stance, he was stamped with the label “communist,” then as now, a powerful denouncement.
 The authors left no stone unturned in trying to find evidence for this accusation.
 What they uncover is cause for concern.
 It’s the heart of the book.

 Wallace’s story summons correspondences with Paine, a figure in history not without a good amount of criticism, refrigeration, and slamming.
 A patriot whose strong passions for democracy and equality put him at odds with his more rearward looking contemporaries.
 Although separated by almost 200 years, one can’t help seeing a few history-repeats-itself connections.
 Paine was not universally praise by his contemporaries, but wildly popular with the common citizen.
 Paine has been sidelined for his strong views, despite being a consummate proponent of democracy.
 Paine has been footnoted by historians, contrary to his indispensable contributions to the revolution that founded the United States.
 Like Paine, Wallace believed in the promise of America.
 For that he, too, has been footnoted even more so than Paine.
 He’s been forgotten, deliberately.
 He was a threat far greater than Theodor Roosevelt, Woodrow Wilson, or Franklin Roosevelt.
 He was despised for being on the side of, and believing in, a government “of the people, by the people, and for the people,” as stated in the Gettysburg Address by Abraham Lincoln, a republican.
 His detractors knew quite well that he wasn’t just mouthing the words, or playing for popular applause.
 He meant what he said.
-He was a real threat to the security of reactionary superiority.
+He was, for those reasons, a real threat to the security of reactionary superiority.

 We have today a few Wallaces and Paines who have dedicated their lives to the democratization of the world of knowledge.
 Aaron Swartz, Edward Snowden, among others, who likewise have been accused of being traitors.
 They, like Wallace, are demonized by those who wish to keep knowledge and power from the commons.

-The brightest shining similarity between Paine and Wallace is both were dreamers—head in the clouds, castle in the sky, fairytale princess, rose colored glasses, utopian dreamers.
+The brightest shining similarity between Paine and Wallace is that both were dreamers—head in the clouds, castle in the sky, fairytale princess, rose colored glasses, utopian dreamers.
 They faced a flawed world, saw what it could be, and imagined how to get there.
 Time after time, dreamers get attacked by the unimaginative, by those who see the world and say, “It is what it is, always has been, always will be—y’ain’t gonna change human nature.”
 The defeatists see the ugly side of human nature; the dreamers think they can change it.
 The blindsided defeatists are flat wrong, and so are the misty eyed dreamers.
 What they’ve both missed is the other side of human nature.
 The side that doesn’t need changing—it just needs to be en-couraged.

 American Dreamer : A Life of Henry A. Wallace, John C. Culver & John Hyde, Norton, 2000